ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     Each AQL file inside the module must have exactly one module declaration, and this declaration must be the first statement in each file.
 This declaration establishes a namespace identical to the module-name.
 All views (and other objects such as dictionaries, tables, and functions) declared in AQL files inside this module are located inside this single namespace.
 They are accessible to all AQL files in this namespace.

     All of the files that are declared as part of the module `<module-name\>` must be inside a folder that is called `<module-name\>` to enforce this namespace.
-There is no ordering of the AQL files within this module folder.
+No ordering of the AQL files within this module folder exists.
 The AQL compiler examines all AQL files of the module and determines the right order to compile all views, dictionaries, tables, and functions declared in the module.

 ### Usage notes
 {: #aql-module-usage}